-The AWK-4131A is NOT a portable mobile device and should be located at least 20 cm away from the human body.
+• The AWK-3131A is NOT a portable mobile device and should be located at least 20 cm away from the human body.

-The AWK-4131A is NOT designed for the general public.
-To deploy AWK-4131As and establish a wireless network safely, a well-trained technician is required for installation.
+• The AWK-3131A is NOT designed for the general public.
+A well-trained technician should be enlisted to ensure safe deployment of AWK-3131A units, and to establish a wireless network.